Manchester Association F.C.: Post-merger

 In 1883–84, the club beat Stoke in the first round of the FA Cup, thanks to an early example of man-marking; full-back Walker and half-back Sumner "appearing to have received special instructions to look after" the Stoke forward Ted Wilson, who had starred for Cambridge University, and the two centre-forwards Newby and Bassett "had orders to keep Johnson [Stoke centre-forward] as quiet as possible".
 In the second round, Manchester became the first English club to play a Cup tie in Scotland, when drawn away to Queen's Park.
 However, in front of nearly 3,000 spectators, the club went down to a 15–0 defeat, seven goals coming in the first half-an-hour.
 McCallum in the Queen's Park goal did not touch the ball with his hands; nevertheless the teams dined together after the match.
 It was the club's last FA Cup appearance; as most clubs turned professional, the Association remained amateur and "gentlemanly".

 The club was a founder member of the Manchester Football Association and reached the final of the Manchester Cup in 1885–86, losing to Newton Heath L&YR.
 It continued into 1887–88, but lost 11–0 at home to Blackburn Rovers in the first round of the Lancashire Senior Cup in October, watched by a large number of spectators.

-The last recorded match for the club was a 7–3 home defeat to the Blackburn Bohemians in April 1888; the Manchester Wanderers name was briefly revived in 1900.
+The club resigned from the Manchester FA in 1887, following a series of protests and counter-protests in relation to the Manchester Senior Cup by and against West Manchester, and that seems to have taken the heart out of the club.
+The last recorded match for the club was a 7–3 home defeat to the Blackburn Bohemians in April 1888;